oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_compute_management_instance_configuration_actions_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
-                                            <div>Whether the agent running on the instance can gather performance metrics and monitor the instance.
-Default value is false.</div>
+                                            <div>Whether Oracle Cloud Agent can gather performance metrics and monitor the instance using the monitoring plugins.
+Default value is false (monitoring plugins are enabled).</div>
                                                         </td>
             </tr>